RyanGibb/i3-workspace-history/README.md

 Inspired by Vim's jumplist, this program allows traversing your i3 or sway workspace history.

-The server subscribes to the IPC and listens for workspace events, and maintains a history.
+The server subscribes to the i3/sway IPC and listens for workspace events, and maintains a list of workspace visited.
 The back/forward executables use an RPC over a Unix domain socket to communicate to the server to use the IPC interface to switch workspace.

 The jumplist history works like vim's, so while traversing the list stays constant.